Karenia brevis: History

+The classification of K. brevis has changed over time as advances in technology are made.

 Karenia brevis was named for Dr. Karen A. Steidinger in 2001, and was previously known as Gymnodinium breve and Ptychodiscus brevis.
-The classification of K. brevis has changed over time as advances in technology are made.
 It was first named Gymnodinium brevis in 1948, but was later changed to Gymnodinium breve, which correlates with the guidelines of the International Code of Botanical Nomenclature.
 In 1979 it was categorized under the genus Ptychodiscus and named Ptychodiscus brevis as new research showed it fit better under this genus because of its morphology, biochemistry, and ultrastructure.
 Then in 1989, scientists agreed this organism should be referred to as its original name (G. breve).
-It was then reclassified and transferred to the new genus Karenia, which was established at the University of Copenhagen in 2000.
+It was then reclassified and transferred to the new genus karenia, which was established at the University of Copenhagen in 2000.

 Karenia brevis was first identified in Florida in 1947, but anecdotal reports in the Gulf of Mexico date back to the 1530s.
 Outbreaks of K. brevis have been known to occur since the Spanish explorers of the 15th and 16th centuries, as documented by Spanish explorers like Cabeza de Vaca.
 These explorers noted large fish kills that resemble the die offs seen in present-day due to K. brevis.
 C.C.
 Davis confirmed these die offs were due to K. brevis in 1948.